The Coaching Session, Step-by-Step

 - You may also print and hand your client the modules in person at your meetings…for them to read for the next meeting.
 The programs are expensive to print and use up natural resources, digital is preferred, but sometimes touching and notating is the preferred learning method.
 Then, you will still want an autoresponder to email regularly.

 - OR, you may manually email one week before each meeting.
 This is a lot harder on you.

 If you have Healthie, this is done for you.
 Otherwise, send the materials or access to the materials for preparation to your client.

 - Session Plan

 - Wish List (what they want to accomplish in the next 3 months)

 - Health History (if allowed in your state)

 This preparation package covers 3 months.
-You will send another preparation package in advance for the next 3 months.
+For a longer commitment, you will send another preparation package in advance for the next 3 months.

 Send the first module ahead for reading. (#1 of 12 for the 6-month program)